Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: The S3Q method

 \subsection{Singularity swap quadrature in the polar variable}

+We now describe the application of singularity swap quadrature in the polar variable for the evaluation of the reduced integral \eqref{eq:layer_potential_integrated} when $p>1/2$.
+The treatment is applied locally on a subinterval $[\tha,\thb]\subseteq[0,\pi]$ arising from the adaptive subdivision described later.

-To evaluate the integral \eqref{eq:layer_potential_integrated} for $p>1/2$ on a subinterval $[\tha,\thb]\subseteq[0,\pi]$, we follow the same steps as in the azimuthal direction in Section \ref{ss:analytic_reduction_to_line_integral}.
-This involves finding the root of the corresponding squared distance function, swapping the singularity to a simpler function, expanding all terms but the nearly singular component in a new basis, and lastly analytically evaluating the resulting nearly singular basis integrals.
+The procedure mirrors the steps used in the azimuthal direction in Section \ref{ss:analytic_reduction_to_line_integral}.
+It consists of identifying the complex roots of the relevant squared-distance function, swapping the singularity to a simpler function, expanding the remaining factors in a polynomial basis, and evaluating the resulting nearly singular basis integrals analytically.